kosmikgirl/lit-scaffold-sass/docs/state-management.md

 ## Creating a new slice

-To create a new slice run `npm run plop` and choose `slice`.
+To create a new slice, run `npm run plop` and choose `slice`.
 This will generate a new slice and create a new file in `./src/store/module`.

-After that go to `./src/store/store.ts` and add the new slice as follows:
+After that, go to `./src/store/store.ts` and add the new slice as follows:

 ```typescript
 ...
 import nameOfSliceReducer from './module/name-of-slice.ts';